smallcloudai/web_docs_refact_ai/src/content/docs/features/ai-toolbox.md

 The Toolbox can be accessed by pressing `F1`.
 It will open a modal window associated with a specific line of code or a block of code.

+At the moment, AI Toolbox only works with VS Code.

 The following commands are available in the Toolbox:
 - `/bugs` - Find and fix bugs in your code
 - `/comment` - Comment each line